medialab/hyphe-traph/fosdem2018/index.md

 ===

-The current version of [Hyphe](https://github.com/medialab/hyphe) uses this index in prod!
+The current version of [Hyphe](https://github.com/medialab/hyphe) uses this index in production!

 ===